bchiang7/v4/content/jobs/Asurion/index.md

 ---
 date: '2020-04-01'
-title: 'DevOps Engineer 1'
+title: 'DevOps Engineer'
 company: 'Asurion'
 location: 'Orlando, FL'
-range: 'August 2019 - August 2020'
+range: 'August 2019 - April 2021'
 url: 'https://www.asurion.com'
 ---

-- Worked for uBreakiFix.
+- Worked in the uBreakiFix department.
 - Heavily focused on AWS.Built and deployed Docker containers to create dev environments, improving developers workflow, increasing scalability, and maximizing speed.
 Work with QA to setup automated tests in pipelines for all environments.
 - Transferred all pipelines and builds for all environments from Jenkins to AWS CodePipeline/CodeBuild which allowed for 80% more automation.
 Refactored Docker images and setup pipelines for building new images for several projects.